gitronald/google-exposure-engagement/README.md

 ---
 ## Jupyter Notebooks

-The bulk of the analysis was done using jupyter notebooks, which we list below
+The descriptive analysis was done primarly in jupyter notebooks, which we list
-along with brief descriptions.
-These notebooks import shared utility functions
+below along with brief descriptions.
+These notebooks import shared utility
-from the `functions.py` file, including for reformatting data, adjusting plots,
+functions from `functions.py` for reformatting data, adjusting plots, and
-and calculating statistics.
+calculating statistics.

 `main_results.ipynb`:
 - This notebook contains descriptive analyses for 2018 and 2020 data.
 It creates